 Border Data Warehouse 3.0

-Status: Ongoing — ITS Project
+Status: Completed — ITS Project

 The project is software development and online, but includes data from the four primary land ports-of-entry between the Lower Mainland of British Columbia and Whatcom County, Washington (Peace Arch/Douglas, Pacific Highway, Lynden/Aldergrove, and Sumas/Abbotsford-Huntingdon ports).